fru-io/docs-live/docs/getting-started.md

 Authentication connects the DDEV-Live platform to the DDEV-Live CLI.
 1. In your terminal window, type `ddev-live`.
 Successful installation will return usage information.
 Run `ddev-live [command] -h` at any time for details on commands.
 2. Run `ddev-live auth`.
 A browser window opens the DDEV-Live dashboard displaying a confirmation message.
   The CLI displays `Authentication complete!`.
+If you are primarily working with one organization you may want to run `ddev-live auth --default-org <org>` to eliminate needing to use the `--org <org>` flag for subsequent commands.

 ## Add a site from your connected GitHub account
 #### DDEV-Live default settings.